FAQs for Coaches

 What is the process of permitting players onto my team?

 The first step is to get the approval of the permitted player’s coach.
 Please remember: A player’s obligation is to the team for which they normally play.
 Once approval is gained, please email firstname.lastname@example.org with the following:

 - Permitted player’s name

 - Opposing team

-If the Lower Island on-line permit approval isn’t working, the VP Youth will email you back the approval form, which you will send back to Lower Island before the start of the match.
-Bring copies to the pitch for the referee.
+The VP Youth will email you the approval form, which must be completed and presented to the referee prior to the match.
 NOTE: the form for VIPL is different from the regular league.

 What is Cup play?